4 DAYS FROM $1,449

 Marvel at Peterhof, the “Russian Versailles”

-You'll disembark the ship this morning and then travel a short distance outside of St. Petersburg to visit Peterhof, a UNESCO site often called the "Russian Versailles."
+This morning you'll travel a short distance outside of St. Petersburg to visit Peterhof, a UNESCO site often called the "Russian Versailles."
 Peter the Great built the splendid palace and elaborate gardens on the shore of the Gulf of Finland.
 You’ll admire the spray of fountains set to music and the marvelous art collection, including a stunning room filled to the brim with historic portraits.

 Follow in the steps of the tsars

-This morning you'll visit Catherine I's palace, yet another magnificent landmark of the tsarist era and a UNESCO World Heritage Site.
+You'll disembark the ship this morning and visit Catherine's Palace, yet another magnificent landmark of the tsarist era and a UNESCO World Heritage Site.
 Built for the wife of Peter the Great, the palace is surrounded by serene gardens and once served as the summer residence of the Russian tsars.

 St. Petersburg is also lovely for strolling — perhaps you’ll choose to spend the afternoon walking through any number of public parks, taking an independent hop-on, hop-off canal cruise, or visiting the Fabergé museum and marvel at the works of master jeweler Carl Fabergé, who created his famous artisanal eggs and more for the last two Russian tsars.